Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 I didn’t see many other hikers, but I did see some horseback riders, presumably on horses borrowed from the aforementioned farm at La Crucecita.
 I can understand why someone might want to do this trail on horseback—get another creature to do all the work—but I’m not the equestrian type, personally.
 Besides, I came prepared with my walking poles.

-At top of Cerro Negro, the view is pretty impressive.
+At the top of Cerro Negro, the view is pretty impressive.
 You can see the entire Mendoza valley, vineyards stretching out like a green patchwork quilt below the towering peaks.
 It was a relatively challenging hike, but was it worth it?
 Yes, absolutely, especially considering how close it is to the city.

 Couple hiking in Argentina, photo by Next Level of Travel